Earl S. Richardson

-Earl S. Richardson, Ed.D served as the 9th President of Morgan State University from 1984 to 2010.
-Prior to serving as the President of Morgan State University, Dr. Richardson served as Assistant to the President of the University System of Maryland, and Executive Assistant to the Chancellor, Director of Career Planning and Placement and Acting Director of Admissions and Registration at the University of Maryland Eastern Shore.
+Earl Stanford Richardson (September 25, 1943 – September 11, 2025) was an American academic who served as the ninth president of Morgan State University from 1984 to 2010.
+Prior to serving as the president of Morgan State University, Richardson served as Assistant to the president of the University System of Maryland, and Executive Assistant to the Chancellor, Director of Career Planning and Placement and Acting Director of Admissions and Registration at the University of Maryland Eastern Shore.

-Early life and career
+Early life and early career

-Earl Stanford Richarson was born on September 25, 1943 in Westover, Maryland, an unincorporated community in Somerset County on the Eastern Shore of Maryland.
+Richarson was born on September 25, 1943, in Westover, Maryland, an unincorporated community in Somerset County on the Eastern Shore of Maryland.
 He earned a Bachelor of Arts degree from Maryland State College.
 Afterward, he earned a Master of Science degree and a Doctor of Education degree from the University of Pennsylvania.
-Dr. Richardon also served in the United States Air Force from 1965 to 1969.
+Richardson also served in the United States Air Force from 1965 to 1969.

-Richardson became a Fellow at the Ford Foundation and the W. K. Kellogg Foundation where he conducted extensive research on critical problems in higher education relevant to racial autonomy, desegregation and integration.
+Richardson became a fellow at the Ford Foundation and the W. K. Kellogg Foundation where he conducted extensive research on critical problems in higher education relevant to racial autonomy, desegregation and integration.
 He wrote several articles on the implications of proposals to merge historically Black institutions with white institutions and on inter-institutional cooperation in higher education.